A Fast, Growable Array With Stable Pointers in C

 • Segment Array: 75%

-Personally, I most often opt for the fixed sized array, or the hybrid approach.
-I’ve found the segment array useful in situations where you are generating an unknown number of items over time and you’re using an arena allocator - like in the build profiler I’m working on.
+Personally, I most often reach for the fixed sized array, or the hybrid approach.
+I’ve found the segment array useful in situations where I’m generating an unknown number of items over time and can’t use a Virtual Memory Array - like in the build profiler I’m working on.

 Conclusion